 Benefits to software engineering teams

-The right collaboration hub directly influences the things that are most important to every engineering team: better code, delivered faster; more efficient bug squashing; and a better developer experience (so you keep your talent happy).
+The right channel-based messaging platform directly influences the things that are most important to every engineering team: better code, delivered faster; more efficient bug squashing; and a better developer experience (so you keep your talent happy).
 Any software that helps you do all that is probably worth looking into.